EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-android.md

 ================================================================================

-If SDL_HINT_ANDROID_BLOCK_ON_PAUSE hint is set (the default), the event loop will block itself when the app is paused (ie, when the user returns to the main Android dashboard).
+If SDL_HINT_ANDROID_BLOCK_ON_PAUSE hint is set (the default), the m_event loop will block itself when the app is paused (ie, when the user returns to the main Android dashboard).
 Blocking is better in terms of battery use, and it allows your app to spring back to life instantaneously after resume (versus polling for a resume message).